Skip to content

 How to Build a Positive Reputation and Ensure Strong Deliverability from Day One

-When you add a new Email Sending Domain in Patch (via Settings > Email Settings), it doesn’t automatically start with a trusted reputation.
-Mailbox providers like Gmail and Outlook need time to get familiar with your new domain—and that means you need to warm it up.
+When you add a new Email Sending Domain via Settings > Email Settings, domains without established reputation need time for mailbox providers like Gmail and Outlook to get familiar with them—and that means you need to warm them up.

 Warming up your domain is the process of gradually increasing your email volume while targeting your most engaged contacts first.
 This helps build a positive sender reputation, improves inbox placement, and protects your deliverability long-term.

-This guide outlines a four-week warm-up schedule, best practices, red flags to watch for, and expert recommendations to help you establish reliable deliverability.
+This guide outlines our recommended warm-up approach for PatchSend subdomains and custom domains, best practices, red flags to watch for, and expert recommendations to help you establish reliable deliverability.

 Why You Need to Warm Up a New Email Domain